 Collection, preservation and identification of predators and parasitoids:

-Natural enemies collected from each sampling unit were kept into separate polythene bags.
-These bags were then brought to the laboratory, Department of Agricultural Entomology, UBKV.
+Natural enemies collected from each sampling unit were placed in separate polythene bags.
+These bags were brought to the laboratory, Department of Agricultural Entomology, UBKV.
 Specimens were examined using a stereomicroscope Zoomstar-II-BR.
 The collected natural enemies from the samples were categorized and classified based on their taxonomic orders.
 From the collected sample, number of individuals was recorded genus wise and species wise.
 Few of the insects were identified up to the generic level using available database (ICAR-NBAIR 2013).
-Subsequently, few of the samples (braconidae, chalcididae and libellulidae) were sent to ZSI Kolkata for identification.
-High-resolution images were captured using a ZEISS Stemi 508 stereo zoom microscope.
+Subsequently, few of the samples (Braconidae, Chalcididae and Libellulidae) were sent to ZSI, Kolkata for identification.
+High-resolution images were captured using a ZEISS Stemi 508 stereo zoom microscope.The diversity indices were calculated using the formulae presented in Table 2

 Table-2: Calculation of diversity indices: